Use this work to teach phonetic sounds and letter symbols.

 This set includes:

 Picture cards are approx. 2" x 3".

 The letters Q and X are not included in this material.
 Why?

 In the English language the letter Q is almost always followed by the letter U; quilt, quit, queen.
 It is considered a phonogram (2 letters together that make 1 sound).

-The letter X is pronounced k-s, it is 2 single phonetic sounds put together.
+The letter X is pronounced K-S, it is 2 single phonetic sounds put together.
 If the X is at the beginning of a word, it makes the zzz sound (as in xylophone) or a sound like "eggs" (as in Xavier).
 But if it is at the end of a word, it makes the -cks sound.
 In the word 'Xerox' it makes both the 'z' sound and the 'cks' sound.
-It's a complicated concept for young children who are just learning the single phonetic sounds, so it is not included in this material.
+It's a complicated concept for young children just learning single phonetic sounds, so it is not included in this material.

 This file is in PDF format.